PeterWippermann/dependency-convergence-showcase/README.md

 # dependency-convergence-showcase
-Demonstrates that using Maven Enforcer Plugin's dependency convergence rule as a build breaker is dead-end.
+Demonstrates that using Maven Enforcer Plugin's dependency convergence rule as a build breaker is a dead end.